lupyuen/lupyuen.github.io/src/touch2.md

 (Yes it sounds hacky, but it's a simple way to do Kernel Experiments)

-Now that we have simulated an Interrupt Handler, let's read a Touch Point!
+Now that we've simulated an Interrupt Handler, let's read a Touch Point!

 ![Reading a Touch Point](https://lupyuen.github.io/images/touch2-code4a.png)